localstack/localstack-blog.github.io/content/2024-09-17-accelerate-infrastructure-testing-with-localstack-cloud-pods-github-actions/index.md

 -   [GitHub Account](https://github.com/join) & [`git`](https://git-scm.com/downloads)
 - `jq` for parsing JSON output

-## Tutorial: Loan Broker application with Step Functions, DynamoDB and Lambda
+## Tutorial: Loan Broker Application with Step Functions, DynamoDB, and Lambda

 This demo utilizes a [**public sample**](https://github.com/localstack-samples/sample-loan-broker-stepfunctions-lambda) to showcase a Loan Broker application inspired by Gregor Hohpe's [Loan Broker example](https://www.enterpriseintegrationpatterns.com/ramblings/loanbroker_stepfunctions.html).
 The sample application employs a [Recipient List](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RecipientList.html) pattern and a [Scatter Gather](https://www.enterpriseintegrationpatterns.com/patterns/messaging/BroadcastAggregate.html) pattern to acquire a list of banks and dynamically route loan applications to multiple banks, respectively.

 The sample deploys Step Functions, DynamoDB, Lambda, SQS, and SNS with the following functionality:

--   User submits a loan application with personal data, desired terms, loan amount, and duration.
+1. User submits a loan application with personal data, desired terms, loan amount, and duration.
--   Loan Broker retrieves information from the Credit Bureau and adds it to the previously submitted loan application.
+2. Loan Broker retrieves information from the Credit Bureau and adds it to the previously submitted loan application.
--   Loan Broker routes the application to multiple banks, and the banks respond if they are willing to offer.
+3. Loan Broker routes the application to multiple banks, and the banks respond if they are willing to offer.
--   Loan Broker aggregates all the results and returns them to the user.
+4. Loan Broker aggregates all the results and returns them to the user.

 The Step Function controls the sequence of activities and transfer data between components for the Loan Broker, while Lambda functions implement the business logic for the Loan Broker, Banks, and Aggregator in the application.